luk3Sky/nexellence/README.md

 ## Developer Environment

 The developer environment supports linting, styling with ESLint, Prettier, Husky and Lint-Staged configs so that every developer environment is in sync with a working stage which helps to keep consistency in check.

+Follow the instructions below to run the developer environment:

+1. Type the following command to build the developer application:

+    ```
+    npm run webpack:dev
+    ```

+    The project is written using ECMAScript 6 including ECMAScript 6 modules.

+2. Type the following command to start the dev server:

+    ```
+    npm run dev
+    ```

+3. Open a browser and access [http://localhost:5000](http://localhost:5000)

 **Caution!
 If a git commit fails, please don't force the commit instead of fixing the bug you already have.**